Oxidation Numbers and States

 What Are Oxidation States?

 An oxidation state, also known as an oxidation number, is a theoretical charge that an atom would have if all its bonds were completely ionic.
-Understanding oxidation states is crucial in redox chemistry as it aids in identifying the substances getting oxidised or reduced – especially when the application of the OILRIG mnemonic (Oxidation is Loss, Reduction is Gain) is not straightforward.
+Understanding oxidation states is crucial in redox chemistry as it aids in identifying the substances that are oxidised or reduced.
+This is especially useful when it's unclear whether a chemical species is gaining or losing electrons (OIL-RIG mnemonic).

 - An increase in the oxidation state of a substance signifies that it has been oxidised